atmoswing/atmoswing-user-manual/docs/app-downscaler/preferences.rst

 * Silent - no dialog box is displayed.
 The user must, therefore, keep an eye on the log window to detect any error.
 This option is only useful for very intensive calculations.
 * Standard - recommended for regular use.
 * Verbose - a bit more verbose than the Standard option.
+* Enable or disable the reactivity of the graphical interface.

 .. image:: img/preferences-adv-gui.png
    :align: center